Sangaldan

-Sangaldan is a town and block, near Ramban town in the Ramban district of the Indian union territory of Jammu and Kashmir.
+Sangaldan is a town near Ramban town in the Ramban district of the Indian union territory of Jammu and Kashmir.
 It falls in the Gool-Gulabgarh area of the Chenab valley.

-Transport

-A public bus service is available.
-The nearest railway station and national highway are more than 10 km away.
-A state highway and district road pass through.
-Pucca road, Kuccha Road and foot paths are within the village.
+Gool valley as it is locally and largely known is famous for its lush green hills, snow laden mountains trails and famous tourist destinations like Jabbad, Gool, Digham (Ghoda gali), Rama Kunda, Dagan Top etc.